DevMousavi/Dynamic_Components/src/components/Modal/README.md

     );
 };
 Recommendations
-Accessibility
-Ensure that the modal is accessible to all users by managing focus correctly when it opens and closes.
-Consider using libraries like react-aria to enhance accessibility.

 Custom Styling
 The classNameContainer and classNameBackGround props allow for full customization of the modal's appearance.
 Consider defining a consistent style for modals across your application.